docker/docs/compose/compose-file/compose-file-v1.md

 >**Tip**: You can use either a `.yml` or `.yaml` extension for this file.
 They both work.

-A service definition contains configuration which will be applied to each container started for that service, much like passing command-line parameters to `docker run`.
+A service definition contains configuration which is applied to each container started for that service, much like passing command-line parameters to `docker run`.